-Students should talk to their counselor in the spring for application to the program.
+Students should talk to their counselor and Mandy Oyama in ASPIRE during the spring for application to the program.
 Preapproval by PHS Administration is required.

 IF YOU'RE THINKING OF PLAYING SPORTS IN COLLEGE

 Students who are planning to enroll in a four-year college/university immediately after high school and wish to participate in intercollegiate athletics should check with their counselor and the Athletic/Activities Director.
 It is important to make sure that classes meet both college entrance requirements and National Collegiate Athletic Association (NCAA) initial-eligibility status.
 Some points to consider: